mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments-details.md

 ### 2.4 Overviews {#overviews}

-At the bottom of the **Environment Details** page, there are three overview grids with information about the deployment package details, plan details, and license.
+At the bottom of the **Environment Details** page, there are three overview grids showing the deployment package details, plan details, and license.

 #### 2.4.1 Deployment Package Details